 The panel of expert presenters included Jo Sandiford, the lead author of the practice-based learning guidance, an SLT working in independent practice and a newly-qualified practitioner.

-- Part 1: Setting the scene – Jo Sandiford, lead author of the new practice-based learning guidance, discusses how placements are evolving, the impact of the pandemic, and how we hope to create more placements in the future to meet the needs of the profession.
+- Part 1: Setting the scene – Jo Sandiford, lead author of the practice-based learning guidance, discusses how placements are evolving, the impact of the pandemic, and how we hope to create more placements in the future to meet the needs of the profession.

 As part of the campaign, we’re sharing case studies that demonstrate the benefits of placements for both students and practice educators.